corda/corda/docs/source/flow-testing.rst

 MockNetwork message manipulation
 --------------------------------
 The MockNetwork has the ability to manipulate message streams.
-You can use this to test your flows behaviour on corrupted or malicious data received.
+You can use this to test your flows behaviour on corrupted, or malicious data received.

 Message modification example in ``TutorialMockNetwork.kt``: